danasilver/danasilver.github.io/_posts/2014-03-10-first-ionization-energies.md

 }
 </style>

-<svg></svg>

-### Data

 The first ionization energy is the energy required to remove one electron from an atom in its gaseous state.
 This energy is measured in kJ/mol.
 From the chart we can observe periodic trends and inconsistencies.
+Mouseover the chart to view individual elements.

+<svg></svg>

+### Data

 I retrieved the data from Wikipedia's [Molar ionization energies of the elements](http://en.wikipedia.org/wiki/Molar_ionization_energies_of_the_elements) article, which lists the 1st through 30th ionization energies for the applicable elements.
 The first ionization energy is the only one that is applicable to all the elements.
 I scraped the data in the browser console using jQuery already running on the page and copied the result to a [JSON file](/static/assets/first-ionization-energies/i1.json).